 The master's and education specialist degree programs in counselor education contain two basic options for study: community counseling or school counseling.
+Flexibility for these two options is allowed so students may (1) choose the degree program that prepares them to work in either a school or community/mental health setting; (2) complete the practicum and internships in settings that best prepares students for their intended area of job placement; and (3) choose research projects and class assignments that meet the student's specific learning needs and objectives.

-Flexibility for these two options are allowed for the student to (1) choose the degree program that prepares and certifies students to work in either a school setting or community setting; (2) complete the practicum and internships in settings that best prepares students for their intended area of job placement; and (3) choose research projects and class assignments that meet the student's specific learning needs and objectives.
-The skills and theories learned in AUM's counselor education program are applicable to a variety of professional situations.
-Detailed and current program requirements, including, but not limited to, admissions criteria, minimum program requirements, matriculation requirements and financial aid information can be found in the Counseling Student Handbook located on the AUM School of Education website.
+The skills and theories learned in the counselor education programs are applicable to a variety of professional situations.
+Detailed and current program requirements, including admissions criteria, minimum program requirements, matriculation requirements, financial aid and other information can be found in the Counseling Student Handbook located on the AUM School of Education website.